vovapolu/ensime.github.io/contributing.md

 - without the `sbt` 0.13.13+ official start script (**not** the short bash script), project compilation will fail.
 - without `jenv` the tests will fail to pass: we require more knowledge about JDK than typical projects.

-Before you start, run this sbt command on your `ensime-server` repository as the `.ensime` file is required to run the integration tests (even if you are not using ENSIME to hack on ENSIME).
+Before you start, run this sbt command on your `ensime-server` repository as the `.ensime` file is required by the integration tests (even if you are not using ENSIME to hack on ENSIME).

 ```
 sbt ensimeConfig